Preparing for Admission

 Please take this opportunity to discuss any concerns regarding your admission.

-On arrival at the hospital please go to Reception during office hours or to Urgent Care at other times.
+On arrival at the hospital please go to Reception.
+If your admission is before 8.15am or after 4.30pm, or on a weekend, please report to the Urgent Care Centre.
 There may be some additional paperwork to complete for consent, privacy, and administrative reasons.
 We need to make sure you understand and agree to what will happen to you while you are in our care.

 What to bring

 - Comfortable clothes and footwear, or pyjamas/nightie, dressing gown and slippers

 - Toothbrush and toothpaste

 - Current medications in their original container/packets

 - Medicare and pension card